AYJACKSON-ICS4U/20time-log-due-every-saturday-night-sarahchoww/README.md

   **November 27 - Dec 1:**
     Learned how a servo works from Robotics Club.
 Got an arduino uno, works fine on my computer with no error.
 Attached the servo that I borrowed from Robotics Club and used the "Sweep" example from the sketchbook.
 I altered the delay so it would run smoothly.

+  **Dec 3 - 9:**
+    Plan to go and purchase external parts

+  **Dec 10 -16:**
+    Bought an LCD Display, Sound Sensor and a breadboard.
+Learning to connect and attach the external parts to the arduino y using Youtube videos.